 You may have heard of, or are interested in, using smartphones that employ dual-SIM cards but aren’t exactly sure how it all works.
 Is it more expensive?
 Does one need to change mobile carrier?
 Which smartphone should I buy?
-Here are some answers to set you on the right track.
+Find out what dual-SIM phones are and how they work right here.

 How does it work?